top of page

 Third Trimester

-GBS Screens test for the presence of group B streptococcus (GBS) in the vagina or rectum to determine the risk that the mother will pass the bacteria on to her newborn during labor and delivery, possibly resulting in a serious infection in her newborn called early-onset GBS.
+Group B streptococcus (GBS) Screens for the presence of group B streptococcus (GBS) in the vagina and rectum to determine the risk that the mother will pass the bacteria to her newborn during labor and delivery, possibly resulting in a serious infection in her newborn called early-onset GBS.
+Your antibody may be checked if you are Rh negative.
+A second hemoglobin and hematocrit may also be done to check for anemia.

 Labor and Birth

-We will have a general idea of when to expect the baby but when your labor begins, you will call Panhandle Birth Services and let us know if your water has broken.
-While in labor you are free to move and eat.
-We also ensure adequate fluid intake during labor.
+We will have a general idea of when to expect the baby.
+When your labor begins or if your water breaks, you will call Panhandle Birth Services and let us know.

-During active labor, our professional birthing specialist will be listening to the fetal heart tones of your baby.
+During active labor, we will be listening to the fetal heart tones of your baby.
 We also listen during the pushing stage to ensure your baby is handling labor well.
 We encourage pushing in whatever position is comfortable for you and baby.
-We attentively keep an eye and ear on mom and baby and make recommendations to make the birth as smooth as possible.
+We attentively keep an eye on mom and baby and make recommendations to make the birth as smooth as possible.
 Once you give birth, the umbilical cord is rarely cut until your placenta delivers.
 Leaving this cord intact ensures that your baby has gotten their full blood supply.

-At Panhandle Birth Services we deliver your birth, your way.
+At Panhandle Birth Center we deliver your birth your way.

 After the birth, we take vital signs of the newborn and mother.
 We consistently assess and chart both for the first three hours after birth.
 We make the mother and child comfortable and allow time to bond while doing this.
 After the charting is complete, and we feel both mom and baby are stable, we provide postpartum care instructions in great detail and leave the birth area clean.
 Finally, to make sure that you are completely confident in our postpartum care, we provide 24/7 phone support through calling and texting.